Veteran’s Guide for Mobility Solutions

 Automotive Mobility Aides for disabled veterans can be a confusing topic to navigate through.
 I always advise veterans who visit Ability Center to start with their respective VA prosthetics department or wheelchair department, as each veteran’s disability is unique to them and the adaptive equipment necessary can vary from individual to individual.
 There are no hard fast rules on what equipment may be necessary.

-VA programs vary into two main categories, service connected and non-service connected.
-On service connected, typically a percentage of disability is assigned and benefits are granted based on that percentage.
-There are two components to the 100% service connected VA automotive program.
-A onetime automotive grant, form 4502, for FY2015 this is $20,114.34.
+VA programs vary into two main categories, service-connected and non-service-connected.
+On service-connected, typically a percentage of disability is assigned and benefits are granted based on that percentage.
+There are two components to the 100% service-connected VA automotive program.
+A one-time automotive grant, form 4502, for FY2015 is $20,114.34.
 This payment is made directly to the seller of the automobile on behalf of the veteran.
 The second component is for the Automotive Adaptive Equipment, form 1394.
-This program covers adaptive equipment, including wheelchair van conversions, driving aids, lifts, etc at 100% of cost paid to the vendor.
-I always recommend veterans to obtain a registered advocate from the PVA or the DAV to assist in the VA process.
+This program covers adaptive equipment, including wheelchair van conversions, driving aids, lifts, etc at 100% of the cost paid to the vendor.
+I always recommend veterans obtain a registered advocate from the PVA or the DAV to assist in the VA process.
 BEWARE: there are companies out there that have “Veterans Advocates” who are only employees of companies trying to get your business or the business of the VA, all the information they give you will be based on their company’s agenda.
 As always-consumer beware.
-When looking for adaptive equipment or wheelchair adapted vehicles, always try to work with a NMEDA, National Mobility Equipment Dealers Association dealer.
+When looking for adaptive equipment or wheelchair-adapted vehicles, always try to work with an NMEDA, National Mobility Equipment Dealers Association dealer.
 NMEDA dealers are QAP (Quality Assurance Program) certified and all of our technicians and installers receive regular training and maintain updated certifications.

 One of the biggest obstacles we face is people buying a vehicle from an auto dealer then calling Ability Center and saying I need a lift on the back of my car to carry my wheelchair/scooter, only to find out that their vehicle does not have the adequate suspension to carry the model of lift necessary to carry their device.
 Always call us before buying a vehicle; advice is free.
 We want to know the type of vehicle and the type of chair you have because both are equally important.